OHI-Science/ohi-science.github.io/_posts/2018-10-23-building-community.md

 Training is a large component of this community and a way for our core team to engage with members of our OHI+ teams.
 When training these groups on OHI methodology and our Toolbox, we soon recognized the groups needed to first learn how to code and use collaborative tools before trying to conduct their own independent OHI+ assessment.

-This, along with becoming a [Carpentries](https://carpentries.org/) instructor, sparked the creation of our [Intro to data science](http://ohi-science.org/data-science-training/) and [OHI Toolbox](http://ohi-science.org/toolbox-training/) training books, which provide hands-on learning opportunities with step-by-step instructions.
+This, along with becoming a [Carpentries](https://carpentries.org/) instructor, sparked Julie's creation of our [Intro to data science](http://ohi-science.org/data-science-training/) and [OHI Toolbox](http://ohi-science.org/toolbox-training/) training books, which provide hands-on learning opportunities with step-by-step instructions.
 These books serve as great resources for the teams trained and also help improve our teaching skills.

 ## … to expanding our horizons to the University of California Santa Barbara (UCSB)